Eleanor Rathbone

-Early life
+Early life and education

 Rathbone was the daughter of the social reformer William Rathbone VI and his second wife, Emily Acheson Lyle.
 She spent her early years in Liverpool.
 Her family encouraged her to concentrate on social issues; the family motto was "What ought to be done, can be done."

-Rathbone went to Kensington High School (now Kensington Prep School), London; and later went to Somerville College, Oxford, over the protests of her mother, and supported by Classics coaching from Lucy Mary Silcox.
+Rathbone was educated mainly at home, tutored in Latin and Greek by feminist Janet Case, later attending Kensington High School (now Kensington Prep School), London.
+She went on to attend Somerville College, Oxford, against the protests of her mother, and received Classics coaching from Lucy Mary Silcox.
 She studied with tutors outside of Somerville, which at that time did not yet have a Classics tutor, taking Roman History with Henry Francis Pelham, Moral Philosophy with Edward Caird, and Greek History with Reginald Macan.
 Some of these classes were taken together with Barbara Bradby, a lifelong friend.

 Rathbone was devoted to her studies, taking little part in the entertainments available to female students such as games, and engaging in limited socialising with male students.
 Her handwriting was reportedly so poor that she had to dictate her final exam papers to a typist, and she received a result in the Second class.

 In 1894 she was one of the seven founding members of the "Associated Prigs".
-This was the unofficial name of the discussion group that met on Sundays evenings.
+This was the unofficial name of a women's discussion group that met on Sundays evenings.
 The first meeting was in Edith Marvin's room.
 They never agreed a name or leader but the group would keep notes and the links established were valuable after they left Somerville.
 Another founder member was Mildred Pope and other early members were Margery Fry and Hilda Oakeley.

-Denied an Oxford degree by her gender, she was one of the steamboat ladies who travelled to Ireland between 1904 and 1907 to receive an ad eundem University of Dublin degree (at Trinity College Dublin).
+Denied an Oxford degree due to her gender, she was one of the steamboat ladies who travelled to Ireland between 1904 and 1907 to receive an ad eundem University of Dublin degree (at Trinity College Dublin).

 After Oxford, Rathbone worked alongside her father to investigate social and industrial conditions in Liverpool, until he died in 1902.
 They also opposed the Second Boer War.
-In 1903 Rathbone published their Report on the results of a Special Inquiry into the conditions of Labour at the Liverpool Docks.
+In 1903 Rathbone published their Report on the results of a Special Inquiry into the conditions of Labour at the Liverpool Docks, a report that revealed the impact of erratic docker's wages on the living standards of their wives and children.
 In 1905 she assisted in establishing the School of Social Science at the University of Liverpool, where she lectured in public administration.
 Her connection with the university is still recognised by the Eleanor Rathbone building, lecture theatre and Chair of Sociology.